katiemarieek/WHO-project/README.md

 There are three folders:
 * Code: Contains two files of python code, one pertaining to the EDA and Model Training process, and the other containing the functions built to hold the models.
 * Data: Contains two files, one containing the WHO data, and one containing metadata.
-* Streamlit: Contains two files, one containing the streamlit code for the User Interface and the second containing a dictionary to be used with the User Interface.
+* Streamlit: Contains three files, one containing the streamlit code for the User Interface, the second containing a pickled dictionary to be used with the User Interface, and the third all required modules as a requirements.txt file.